 Performs a Printf starting from format and places the result into buffer.
 See Printf for more information.
+This function is similar to the Str function.

 int SScanf(char str[], char format[], ...)

 This function parses the str parameter into a number of variables according to the format string.
 The format string uses the same specifiers as the Printf function.
 Following the format must be a list of arguments, one for each format specifier in the format string.
 Note that unlike the regular C function, do not use '&' for each argument.
 For example: